assyrianic/CompTutoringNotes/TutoringNotesForJava.md

 ```

-So now our code looks like:
+So our example code now looks like:
 ```java
 import java.util.Scanner;